ZouidYounes/test-tech/README.md

 It's a project made with Next.js

-First, pull the project and then install dependencies:
+First, clone the project and then install dependencies:
 > npm install

 before you can run the development environment: